Cincinnati Design Awards

 Projects submitted to the following categories will be evaluated against peer projects of a similar scale:

 - Building Architecture: projects submitted this category may include New Construction, Adaptive Reuse, Preservation, Additions, Urban Design and are evaluated against peer projects of a similar scale

 - Large Scale = >10,000 sf

 - Small Scale = <10,000 sf

 - Interior Architecture: projects submitted this category may include New Construction and Renovation of Interior Projects

 - Large Scale = >5,000 sf

 - Small Scale = <5,000 sf

 - Landscape Architecture & Community Planning: projects submitted this category may include Residential, Parks, Urban Design, Campuses, Streetscape, Hospitality, Landscape Art, Interior Landscapes, Gardens, Green/Blue Infrastructure, Green Roofs, Trails & Recreation, Community and Comprehensive Plans, Open Space Networks, Neighborhood Improvement/Revitalization Plans.

 - Experiential Graphics: projects submitted this category may include Wayfinding, Branded Environments, Placemaking, Interactive Experiences, Exhibition Design, Individual Signs

 - Large scale = environments or systems

 - Small Scale = features or elements

-- Interdisciplinary: projects submitted this category exemplify design excellence through successful implementation of integrated design across disciplines at any scale, type, or budget.
-Projects may be submitted by individual firms or teams and should demonstrate consistent quality of design and execution of each contributing discipline’s work.
+- Interdisciplinary: projects that exemplify design excellence through successful implementation of integrated design across disciplines at any scale, type, or budget.

-- Innovation: projects submitted this category include Built and Conceptual work that advances design thinking or practice (in any discipline) through cutting-edge Research, Methods, Performance
+- Innovation: projects submitted this category include Built and Conceptual work that advances design thinking or practice (in any discipline) through cutting-edge research, methods, performance, etc.

 Honor Award winners represent design conceived and executed at the highest levels of the profession.
 Fully realized and expertly crafted solutions like these make our environment more functional, beautiful, and inspiring for everyone.